Trade Commissioner Service

-Part of Global Affairs Canada, the Canadian Trade Commissioner Service (TCS) is a network of more than 1000 trade professionals working in Canadian embassies, high commissions, and consulates located in 161 cities around the world and with offices across Canada.
+Part of Global Affairs Canada, the Canadian Trade Commissioner Service (TCS, Service des délégués commerciaux) is a network of more than 1000 trade professionals working in Canadian embassies, high commissions, and consulates located in 161 cities around the world and with offices across Canada.

 Role

 The Trade Commissioner Services (TCS) assists companies in various aspects of international business, including exporting, foreign investment, attracting investment, and establishing innovation and research and development partnerships.
 Their primary objective is to support Canadian companies in their international business development.

 Services for Canadian businesses

 The Canadian Trade Commissioner Service offers four key services which are designed to support the growth of Canadian companies internationally.